fabiomarreco/BlogSource/source/_posts/2017-12-18-a-generic-specification-pattern-in-c.markdown

 }
 ```

-You see where this is going ?
+You see where this is going?
 We´re clogging the repository with methods for each new capability of the search feature.
 As a consequence, this class is violating the Open/Closed principle, which states that we should be open for extension, but closed for modification (since we have to modify the class for each new feature).

-Instead, let´s imagine we could specify which products we are interested in, and pass that `Specification` to our repository, reducing to a single method:
+Instead, let´s imagine we could **specify** which products we are interested in, and pass that `Specification` to our repository, reducing to a single method:

 ```csharp
 public class ProductRepository